gamaops/hfx-bus/API.md

 * **options.stream** - Required string with the stream's name.
 * **options.job** - Required, the job instance.
 * **options.route** - If you're using client side partitioning, specify this value to route the message to the correct client.
+If you're using distributed routing you can pass the `DISTRIBUTED_ROUTING` symbol here.
 * **options.capped** - Maximum number of messages to keep in the stream, see the Redis XTRIM command to understand this options.
 By default, the stream won't be capped.
 * **options.waitFor** - Optional array of consumer groups indicating if the **decorated method finished** must be added to job, if this parameter is undefined or false (the defaul value) the behavior of send will be fire and forget, otherwise you can await for the job's completion for each group specified.
 Remember to call **Producer.listen()** before sending jobs if you want to await for jobs to be finished.
 * **options.rejectOnError** - Optional boolean, if you specify the **waitFor** property the default behavior is to return completions even if one consumer group had an error.
 If you specify this value as `true` the first consumer group to fail will cause the **decorated method finished** to reject with the completions received at time.